BHFock/git-cl/README.md

 ## Maintenance Disclaimer

 This is a personal tool, built to support my own Git workflow.
-It’s shared as-is for reference.
-No active maintenance or collaboration is planned — but forks are welcome.
+No active maintenance or collaboration is planned. ´git-cl` is considered feature-complete.
+It remains available for use, fork, or adaptation under the license terms.
+Further changes are not planned.

 ## License